US Supreme Court weighs NRA free speech fight with New York official | Law-Order

 US Supreme Court weighs NRA free speech fight with New York official

-The NRA's lawsuit, seeking unspecified monetary damages, accused Vullo of unlawfully retaliating against the group for its constitutionally protected gun rights advocacy by targeting it with an "implicit censorship regime."
-The suit alleged that the state's "blacklisting" campaign sought to deprive the NRA of basic financial services and threatened its advocacy work.
-Vullo said in court papers her statements encouraging financial institutions to examine their ties to pro-gun organizations following the Parkland shooting had not "crossed the line between permissible persuasion and unconstitutional coercion."
-A federal judge in 2021 dismissed all claims apart from two free speech claims against Vullo.
+Cole argued that Vullo and other New York officials abused their authority in violation of the First Amendment, telling the justices: "There's no question on this record that they encouraged people to punish the NRA."
+Vullo in 2018 called upon banks and insurers to consider the "reputational risks" of doing business with gun rights groups following the Parkland shootings.

-The U.S. Supreme Court on Monday was hearing arguments over whether a New York state official can be sued for violating the National Rifle Association's constitutional free speech rights by allegedly pressuring banks and insurers to avoid doing business with the influential group due to its gun rights advocacy.
+The U.S. Supreme Court on Monday grappled with whether a New York state official can be sued for violating the National Rifle Association's constitutional free speech rights by allegedly pressuring banks and insurers to avoid doing business with the influential group due to its gun rights advocacy.
 The NRA is seeking to revive its 2018 lawsuit accusing Maria Vullo, a former superintendent of New York's Department of Financial Services, of unlawfully retaliating against it following a mass shooting in which 17 people were killed at a high school in Parkland, Florida.

-The justices are hearing the NRA's appeal of a lower court's decision to throw out its suit against Vullo.
+The justices heard arguments in the NRA's appeal of a lower court's decision to throw out its suit against Vullo.
 At issue is whether Vullo wielded her regulatory power to coerce New York financial institutions into cutting ties with the NRA in violation of free speech protections under the U.S. Constitution's First Amendment.
-Arguments were ongoing.
 Some questions posed by the justices aimed at distinguishing permissible government advocacy from unlawful pressure.

 "How do you define when it goes too far?" conservative Justice Samuel Alito asked David Cole, a lawyer with ACLU civil rights advocacy group that represented the NRA.
 Cole argued that Vullo and other New York officials abused their authority in violation of the First Amendment, telling the justices: "There's no question on this record that they encouraged people to punish the NRA."